SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/sprints/index.md

 ## Upcoming Community Sprints & Events - Join in the fun today:

 ### Confirmed Events - Register Now
-- November 13th & 14th, 2025 - Community Sprint & Learning Day, Denver, CO.
-University of Colorado Denver.
-[Register today!](https://invite.salesforce.com/denvercommunitysprint)
 - December 11th & 12th, 2025 - Agentforce Nonprofit Community Sprint.
 Location: San Francisco Agentblazer Ranch.
 [Register today!](https://invite.salesforce.com/agentforcecommunitysprint)
+- January 21-22, 2026 - Virtual 2-Day Community Sprint.
+Save the date!

 ### Unconfirmed But Planned Events

 *Unconfirmed event dates, venues, and locations are subject to change or cancellation.
 Additional events may be added.
 Please take this into consideration before booking any travel arrangements.*

-- January, 2026 - Virtual 2-Day Community Sprint.
-Exact date TBA.
+- Full 2026 scheduling coming soon!

 # What are Community Sprints?
 Community Sprint Events are about coming together to collaborate with organizations like yours to build solutions to address everyday challenges.
 By attending a Sprint, you'll come together in person, virtually, and via Slack to work on projects that are important to you and will make a real difference for Nonprofits and Schools using Salesforce technologies.